sriharivishnu/sriharivishnu/README.md

 <h1 align="center"> Welcome! 👋 </h1>

 <div align="center">
   Hi!
 My name is <b>Srihari Vishnu</b>.
-I'm a software engineer with a passion for exploring new ideas and problems to tackle.
+I'm a software engineer with a passion for exploring new ideas and challenging myself.
   <br/>
   <br/>
 </div>